joelmuraguri/JotSpot/ReadME.md

 2. Dao to make queries from SQLite DB
 3. Database
 4. Repository that contains business logic of SQLite database and the whole application
-5. Dependecy Injection to reduce bolier plate code when instiating objects, i.e, viewmodel, repository, dao, Room DB and usecases
+5. Dependency Injection to reduce boiler plate code when creating instances of objects, i.e, view-model, repository, dao, Room DB and use-cases
-6. UseCases recommened for breaking down the app features to per class/object
+6. UseCases recommend for breaking down the app features to per class/object
 7. ViewModels handles lifecycle for the application
 8. Compose Screens contains the UI screens ,i.e, home, search....
 9. UI Components - This is material design components or reusable widgets.